gozde2020/Repl/README.md

 Rest-Assured is a Java-based library that is used to test RESTful Web Services.
 This library behaves like a headless Client to access REST web services.
 We can create highly customize-able HTTP Requests to send to the Restful server.http://rest-assured.io/

 ### Routes Tested
-T
-he following HTTP method is tested:
+The following HTTP method is tested:
 -	GET

 ### Integrated Development Environment